vesellov/bitdust.docs.old/api.md

 ### restore\_single(pathID\_or\_backupID\_or\_localPath, destinationPath=None)

-Download data from remote peers to you local machine.
+Download data from remote peers to your local machine.
 You can use different methods to select the target data:
     + item ID in the catalog
     + full version identifier